GLOBAL MARKETS-Shares, euro fall on Greece, U.S. fiscal talks

 Brent crude slipped below $111 a barrel while

-its strongest since Oct.
+rising to its strongest since Oct.
 12 on Friday.
-Gold has gained around 11
+Gold has gained